Human Mesh Modeling for Anny Body: Recovering Human Meshes

 \subsection{HMR Results}

-To isolate the effect of our body model from that of our synthetic dataset, we first evaluate \emph{Anny} by re-training existing HMR methods on established datasets.
-We then conduct experiments by training on \emph{Anny-One}, optionally fine-tuning on the training set of the respective benchmarks.
+To isolate the effect of our body model from that of our synthetic dataset, we first evaluate Anny by re-training existing HMR methods on established datasets.
+We then conduct experiments by training on Anny-One, optionally fine-tuning on the training set of the respective benchmarks.
 Finally we train using both \OurDataset and standards HMR training data~\cite{kolotouros2019learning} including BEDLAM~\cite{bedlam}, MS-COCO~\cite{lin2014microsoft}, and MPII~\cite{andriluka14cvpr} to compare against state-of-the-art methods.

-\paragraph{\ours \vs SMPL-X: a scan-free body model is enough.} We adapt the implementations of two foundation models (HMR2.0~\cite{goel2023humans} and Multi-HMR~\cite{multi-hmr2024}) to predict full-body meshes using either \ours or the SMPL-X~\cite{pavlakos2019smplx} body model.
+\paragraph{\ours \vs SMPL-X: a scan-free body model is sufficient.} We adapt the implementations of two foundation models (HMR2.0~\cite{goel2023humans} and Multi-HMR~\cite{multi-hmr2024}) to predict full-body meshes using either \ours or the SMPL-X~\cite{pavlakos2019smplx} body model.
 We train the HMR methods on BEDLAM and evaluate them on the 3DPW and EHF test sets.
 To limit the computational cost of experiments, HMR2.0 is finetuned with a frozen backbone and without data augmentation.
 We also restrict the modeling of Anny shapes to 6 main phenotype parameters (age, gender, height, weight, muscle, proportions).
 Results are reported in Table~\ref{tab:comparison}.
 Across all metrics, using \ours achieves comparable or superior performance to SMPL-X, despite its non data-driven design.
-This demonstrates that a compact, interpretable, and geometry-consistent body model such as \ours is sufficient for HMR and can serve as a drop-in replacement for SMPL-X.
+This demonstrates that a body model such as \ours is sufficient for HMR and can serve as a drop-in replacement for SMPL-X. The gains observed with Anny may be attributable to its particular shape and pose parameterization; however its precise influence on machine learning performance remains unclear.
+By making Anny publicly available, we aim to facilitate further analysis and encourage deeper investigation.